Aadarsh131/Java-with-Tim-Buchalka/README.md

 # Java-with-Tim-Buchalka
-- practicing codes for every segment of the course
+- practicing codes with every segment of the course